Introduction to the Configuration Parameter File

 Unlike the CPF, a merge file can contain duplicates of the same section and parameter.
 In this case, InterSystems IRIS prioritizes the value closer to the end of the file, which allows you to create a template merge file.
 For example, if you keep generally desired values at the top of the file and append instance-specific values at the bottom, InterSystems IRIS will prioritize the instance-specific values when reading the merge file.

-See the section below for an example of using a merge file.
-For more information about using a merge file when deploying InterSystems IRIS containers, see Deploying Customized InterSystems IRIS Instances in Running InterSystems Products in Containers.
-For information about using a merge file with ICM, see the Deploying with Customized InterSystems IRIS Configurations section of the “ICM Reference” chapter in InterSystems Cloud Manager Guide.
+For an example of using a merge file, see the section that follows.
+For more information about using a merge file when deploying InterSystems IRIS containers, see Using Configuration Merge to Deploy and Reconfigure InterSystems IRIS.
+For information about using a merge file with InterSystems Cloud Manager (ICM), see Deploying with Customized InterSystems IRIS Configurations in the InterSystems Cloud Manager Guide; for information about using a merge file with the InterSystems Kubernetes Operator (IKO), see configSource: Create configuration files and a config map for them in Using the InterSystems Kubernetes Operator.

 The first step is to create the merge file.
 The example file below in named config_merge.cpf, though any name or extension is valid.
 Note that the merge file uses the same syntax as a CPF.